upbound/docs/content/all-spaces/self-hosted-spaces/query-api.md

 ```

 `up space init` and `up space upgrade` install CloudNativePG automatically, if needed.

-Additional fields are available to customize the setup, such as the number of PostgreSQL instances, the number of pooler instances, or the storage size; see all available values [here]({{<ref "all-spaces/self-hosted-spaces/helm-reference.md">}}).

 If that's not enough, see below for more information on how to bring your own PostgreSQL instance.